 - 1. Voluntary and continued enrollment and satisfactory participation in upper-level course work at WBC that moves the teacher candidate toward fulfilling the degree requirements of a Bachelor of Science in Education in his or her respective program. - 2.
 Maintain a C or above in each required specialization, pre-professional, and professional course.
-Furthermore, a 2.70 GPA must be maintained to remain in the Williams Teacher Education Program.
+Furthermore, a 2.5 GPA must be maintained to advance to "block" courses and Directed Student Teaching. - 3.
+Adherence to WBC and WTEP policies for teacher candidates while engaged in field experiences.

-- 3. Adherence to WBC and WTEP policies for teacher candidates while engaged in field experiences. - 4.
-Consultation with an education faculty advisor in the WTEP is necessary to assess status and progress toward program completion.
-At least one session per semester is recommended.
+4. Consultation with an education faculty advisor in the WTEP is necessary to assess status and progress toward program completion.
+One session each semester is required.
 Additional sessions may be scheduled as deemed necessary.